gyaltso/gyaltso.github.com/index.md

 > was quite impressive _– Tarun Joshi, Syntel India_

 > The workshop was really good.
 It was helpful and we could relate much of it to our project requirements.
 The trainer also gave us direction and a lot of tips on Eclipse RCP _– Niteen Magar, Syntel India_

+> The trainer has good knowledge of the various Eclipse technologies, and the style in which he conducted the course was quite effective.
+The workshop did help me in expanding my understanding of Eclipse RCP and Plug-in development _- Dhananjay Shirke, Tech lead, CitiusTech_

 ### Upcoming Trainings